mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 ### Spot Light

 Like point lights, spotlights are secondary to your scene, and must be added manually; you don't need to add one to your scene, this is simply an explanation.
-The light emitted from a spotlight is constrained to an angle, usually in a cone shape; they are a coom selection for torches and streetlights.
+The light emitted from a spotlight is constrained to an angle, usually in a cone shape; they are a common selection for torches and streetlights.

 ## Playing/Pausing the Game